apache/druid/docs/development/extensions-core/datasketches-kll.md

   -->

-This module provides Apache Druid aggregators based on numeric quantiles DoublesSketch from [Apache DataSketches](https://datasketches.apache.org/) library.
-Quantiles sketch is a mergeable streaming algorithm to estimate the distribution of values, and approximately answer queries about the rank of a value, probability mass function of the distribution (PMF) or histogram, cumulative distribution function (CDF), and quantiles (median, min, max, 95th percentile and such).
+This module provides Apache Druid aggregators based on numeric quantiles KllFloatsSketch and KllDoublesSketch from [Apache DataSketches](https://datasketches.apache.org/) library.
+KLL quantiles sketch is a mergeable streaming algorithm to estimate the distribution of values, and approximately answer queries about the rank of a value, probability mass function of the distribution (PMF) or histogram, cumulative distribution function (CDF), and quantiles (median, min, max, 95th percentile and such).
 See [Quantiles Sketch Overview](https://datasketches.apache.org/docs/Quantiles/QuantilesOverview).
+This document applies to both KllFloatsSketch and KllDoublesSketch.
+Only one of them will be used in the examples.

 There are three major modes of operation: